nish-d/vicky002.github.io/_posts/2016-05-02-getting-started-with-open-source.md

 	- ```git add file1 file2 file3```
 	- ```git commit -m 'commit message'```
 	- ```git push origin master```
 - You made changes, pushed to master branch from your local machine.
-This is the to create a pull request.
+This is the first step to create a pull request.

 ### Your first Pull Request

 For your first <a href="https://help.github.com/articles/using-pull-requests/">pull request</a>, Let the project manager know that you're new and want some guidance to learn how to get into it.
-It may so happen that maybe they’re too busy to help, if so, move on and find another project.
+It may so happen that they’re too busy to help, if so, move on and find another project.
 That first contribution is the hardest, you may want some help and coaching.
 The actual code contribution matters less than learning the process.
 So find a project or someone who has time and patience to mentor you.

 Here, I know you are contributing for the first time so I'll be kind here and accept your pull requests in AlgoWiki :p and I am 24/7 online to accept pull requests, discuss changes or anything related to my projects.